 - Emergency care and emergency hospital admissions, including emergency drug or alcohol detox in a hospital. - Childbirth admission to a hospital, or admissions for newborns who need emergency medical care at birth.

 Emergency and childbirth hospital admissions do not require prior authorization, but you must notify us as soon as reasonably possible.

-2. Prior Authorization for In-Network Cost Shares for Out-of-Network Providers
+2. Prior Authorization for In-Network Cost Shares for Non-Participating Providers

-Generally, non-emergent care by out-of-network providers in Alaska and providers outside the service area are covered at lower benefit levels.
+Generally, non-emergent care by non-participating providers in Alaska and providers outside the service area are covered at lower benefit levels.
 However, you may ask for a prior authorization to cover one of these providers at the in-network level if the services are medically necessary and are available from a in-network provider within 50 miles of your home.
-You or the out-of-network or out-of-area provider must ask for prior authorization before you receive the services.
+You or the non-participating or out-of-area provider must ask for prior authorization before you receive the services.

-Please notify us by calling Customer Service when you receive non-emergency covered services from an outof-network provider so that we can apply your benefits correctly.
+Please notify us by calling customer service when you receive non-emergency covered services from a non-participating provider so that we can apply your benefits correctly.

-Please note: It is your responsibility to get prior authorization for any services that require it when you see a out-of-network provider.
+Note: It is your responsibility to get prior authorization for any services that require it when you see a non-participating provider.
 If you do not get a prior authorization, the services will not be covered at the in-network benefit level.

-The prior authorization request for an out-of-network provider or provider outside of the service area must include the following:
+The prior authorization request for a non-participating provider or provider outside of the service area must include the following:

-- A statement explaining how the provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from a in-network provider, and - Medical records needed to support the request.
+- A statement explaining how the provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from an in-network provider, and - Medical records needed to support the request.

-If the out-of-network or out-of-area provider's services are authorized, the plan will cover the service at the innetwork benefit level.
-However, in addition to the cost shares, you must pay any amounts over the allowed amount if the provider does not have a in-network contract with us or the local Blue Cross and/or Blue Shield Licensee.
+If the non-participating or out-of-area provider's services are authorized, the plan will cover the service at the innetwork benefit level.
+However, in addition to the cost shares, you must pay any amounts over the allowed amount if the provider does not have an in-network contract with us or the local Blue Cross and/or Blue Shield Licensee.
 Amounts over the allowed amount do not count toward your plan deductible and out-of-pocket maximum.

-Exceptions to Prior Authorization for Out-of-Network and Out-Of-Area Providers
+Exceptions to Prior Authorization for Non-Participating and Out-Of-Area Providers

-Out-of-network providers can be covered at the in-network level without prior authorization for emergency care and hospital admissions for a medical emergency.
+Non-participating providers can be covered at the in-network level without prior authorization for emergency care and hospital admissions for a medical emergency.
 This includes hospital admissions for emergency drug or alcohol detox or for childbirth.

-If you are admitted to an out-of-network or out-of-area hospital due to an emergency condition, those services are always covered at the in-network benefit level.
-We will continue to cover those services until you are medically stable and can safely transfer to a in-network hospital.
-In addition to the plan's cost shares, you will be required to pay any amounts over the allowed amount if the provider does not have a contract with us or the local Blue Cross and/or Blue Shield Licensee.
-Any amounts you pay over the allowed amount do not count toward your plan deductible and out-of-pocket maximum.
+If you are admitted to a non-participating or out-of-area hospital due to an emergency condition, those services are always covered at the in-network benefit level.
+We will continue to cover those services until you are medically stable and can safely transfer to an in-network hospital.

-If you choose to stay in the out-of-network or out-of-area hospital after you are medically stable and can safely transfer to a in-network hospital, you may be subject to additional charges which may not be covered by your plan.
+If you choose to stay in the non-participating or out-of-area hospital after you are medically stable and can safely transfer to an in-network hospital, you may be subject to additional charges which may not be covered by your plan.